Reactivity in Chemistry

 Problem NS12.5.

 Typically, strong bases and very strong bases are more likely to react via the E2 mechanism; they react so quickly that the deprotonation step triggers C-LGp ionization, rather than the other way around.
-However, E1 mechanisms also occur with these bases, especially at low concentrations.
+However, E1 mechanisms also occur with strong bases in water if the base concentration is low.
 Explain why.

 Problem NS12.6.